Creative Writing for Undergraduates

-Q: I can’t get into a 2000-level section, even though there are open seats.
+Q: I can’t register for a 2000-level section, even though there are open seats.
 What gives?

-A: If you have tried to add into an open ENCW 2000-level section and cannot, you are most likely a third- or fourth-year student (or are a rising third-year student).
-This is because we initially configure most of our 2200/2300/2600 sections with all the seats reserved for first- and second-years.
-The reason we tilt the early enrollment toward first- and second-year students is that doing so helps us create a large pool of undergraduates ready to take our intermediate and advanced coursework in their later years at UVA, as well as apply to our APPW and APLP concentrations in the English major.
-However, we do usually create some sections of 2300 and 2600 open to third- and fourth-year registration, and we have recently added new themed ENCW 2560 (fiction) and ENCW 2530 (poetry) courses that are open to third- and fourth-years.
+A: If you have tried to add an open ENCW 2000-level section and cannot, you are most likely a third- or fourth-year student (or are a rising third-year student).
+This is because we initially configure most of our 2200/2300/2600 sections with the seats reserved for first- and second-years.
+The reason we tilt the early enrollment toward first- and second-year students is because it helps us create a large pool of undergraduates ready to take our intermediate and advanced coursework in their later years at UVA, as well as apply to our APPW and APLP concentrations in the English major.
+However, we do usually create some sections of 2300 and 2600 open to third- and fourth-year students, and we sometimes have themed ENCW 2560 (fiction) and ENCW 2530 (poetry) courses that are open to third- and fourth-years.
 ENCW 2560 and 2530 do not have any prerequisites and are open on a first-come, first-served basis.

 Once all first- and second-years have had time to register in SIS, we try to remove the restrictions from our sections.
 This usually happens in the first weeks of August or November, so keep checking in SIS.
 We have to maintain the course restrictions over the entire summer to allow first-year students a chance to register for open seats.
-Transfer students who arrive at UVA in their third year and other special cases can email the instructors for course action into a section.
+Transfer students who arrive at UVA in their third year and other special cases can email the instructors for ad hoc permission to join a section.
 Please do not email more than two instructors.